PKMap/PKMap/README.md

 do_plot(data, cmap='viridis')
 ```

-Or, you can store the figure by:
+Or, you can save the PKMap by:

 ```python
 do_plot(data, fig_types='.png')